 Science has proven that digesting fruits and vegetables creates a less acidic system.
-Although some fruit initially are acidic when they enter the system, they are ultimately alkalizing.
+Although some fruits initially are acidic when they enter the system, they are ultimately alkalizing.
 Beef, dairy, and processed food are acidic in the body.
 In a healthy body, diet does not affect acid-alkaline blood levels.
-However, overly-acidic blood levels in unhealthy individuals have been proven to lead to diabetes, lung disease, cancer, liver and kidney issues, and heart problems, just to name a few.
+However, overly acidic blood levels in unhealthy individuals have been proven to lead to diabetes, lung disease, cancer, liver and kidney issues, and heart problems, just to name a few.

 Just as food can be medicine, so can herbs.
 Both work to gradually change the body’s chemistry, unlike pharmaceuticals, which can shock the body into change.
 The thing to remember about food and herbs as medicine is that you have to be consistent and persistent.
 If you’re choosing the natural way to heal your body, by avoiding pharmaceuticals, redirecting the body’s chemistry is like turning the titanic - it’s a slow and methodical process.

 Over the course of the 21+ years that I’ve lived here in the Berkshires, I’ve been blessed with an amazing wife and child, and now a flourishing business.
 Kimberly and I have taken our creation of Lakshmi’s Garden and turned it into a resource for anyone to create health in one’s life.
 All it takes is a call.